wyattades/rails.macro/README.md

 ## Re-evaluating on change

-For now, you must restart your build or dev-server if you change the routes in `config/routes.rb`.
-A `watch` option may be considered in the future
+For now, you must restart your dev-server if you change the Rails routes in `config/routes.rb`.
+A `watch` option may be considered in the future.

 ## License